Pandora: Documentation en: PandoraFMS Engineering

 - description: Description.

-- id_alert_action: Identifier of the default action associated to the template.
+- id_alert_action: Identifier of the default action linked to the template.

 - field1: Customized field 1(free text).